Autoimmune encephalitis: Diagnosis

-Types of autoimmune encephalitis
+Classification

 Anti-NMDAR encephalitis

 Anti-N-methyl-D-aspartate receptor encephalitis is one of the most common causes of AIE and was originally described in 2007 in a cohort of 12 patients, 11 of them with ovarian teratomas.
 This condition predominantly affects children and young female patients.
 Underlying malignancies are found mainly in patients between the age of 12–45 years; most of them are ovarian teratomas (94%), followed by extraovarian teratomas (2%), and other tumors (4%).
 Herpes simplex virus-1 encephalitis appears to be a trigger for anti-NMDAR encephalitis; most AIE cases after herpes zoster are now believed to be anti-NMDAR encephalitis.

 Anti-AMPAR encephalitis

 Patients with anti-Α-Amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid receptor (anti-AMPAR) encephalitis characteristically present with seizures, memory impairment and psychosis.
 Some may develop sleep disturbances and movement disorders.
 Anti-AMPAR encephalitis is paraneoplastic in etiology in 64% of cases, mostly associated with thymoma, ovarian teratoma and lung and breast cancer.
 Brain MRI shows T2 and FLAIR hyperintensities, particularly in the medial temporal lobe.
 Lesions in the brain cortex or subcortex, sometimes with demyelination, may also be found.
 Cerebrospinal fluid (CSF) examination may show pleocytosis and oligoclonal bands.